yangfangs/physpetools/README.rst

     Reconstruct phylogenetic tree by FastTree.

 --fasttree_p
-    Set more detail RAxML parameters.More options about clustalw please to see `FastTree <http://www.microbesonline.org/fasttree/>`_.
+    Set FastTree advance parameters.
+More options about clustalw please to see `FastTree <http://www.microbesonline.org/fasttree/>`_.

 build
 ^^^^^^^^^^^^^^^^^^^^

-Users can build tree by own SSU rRNA data or highly conserved proteins.
+Users can reconstruct phylogenetic tree use `build` module by manually prepared files. such as, SSU rRNA sequence or highly conserved proteins.

 Use **build** in command line to reconstruct phylogenetic tree:

-* build phylogenetic tree by highly conserved proteins
+* build phylogenetic tree by highly conserved proteins method:

 .. code-block:: console